amfairley/nunisi/TESTING.md

 Discussion of report:

+**Errors**:
+- When doing TDD for the available_rooms view, the commits were added at the end of the process, obscuring the order of the testing, however these were done following the TDD philosophy.

 ### Accessibility Testing
 Accessibility was kept in mind throughout development and the best practices were kept to across the website including, but not limited to, ensuring aria-labels and alt texts were used throughout, using semantic HTML, creating easy to see colour contrasts.
 Where hidden text was used, it was hidden in a way that was still accessible to screen readers.
 Accessibility testing was performed using the [Wave](https://wave.webaim.org/) validator to provide key information about the accessibility standard of the website.
 Pages that required login were beyond the purview of the [Wave](https://wave.webaim.org/) browser tool, so the Wave extension for Google Chrome was used, which can be found [here](https://wave.webaim.org/extension/).